khalil-Elf441/REST-API-Total-Goals-by-a-Team/README.md

-In this challenge, the REST API contains information about football matches.
+the REST API contains information about football matches.
 The provided API allows querying matches by teams and year.
 Your task is to get the total number of goals scored by a given team in a given year.

 <p>To access a collection of matches, perform GET requests to</p>